akoll/scanta/README.md

 ```

 The execution of each system in the scene is done such that the observable behavior is the same as if they executed sequentially (as done in the `Sequential` scheduler).
 The `Parallel` scheduler will infer a schedule to allow this.
-Keep in mind that this means that if results from another system are depended on in some system, the results present are those from the last frame:
+Keep in mind that this means that if results from another system (that is registered later) are depended on in some system, the results present are those from the last frame:
 ```cpp
 class SystemA {
 public: